-According to data from the Broward County Property Appraiser, the subject property has had no sales transactions for a great many years.
+According to data from the Broward County Property Appraiser, the subject property has been purchased on February 22, 2002 at a price of \$1,350,000.
 I am not aware of any other contracts, offers, options or listings of the subject property currently or in recent years.
 According to the Palm Beach County Property Appraiser and Tax Collector the current owner of record is on the prior page.